 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and empowering education.
+As a school, we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.

 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Pupils are given the opportunity to consider how their future career choices can be enhanced by their educational choices.
 There are visits and visitors planned to help inspire pupils to broaden their horizons for example to museums, theatre and local industries.
 Year 5 attend a careers fair organised by the CB23 group of schools.
 Whether it be through choice of which challenge to choose in a lesson, of how they record an answer of challenge, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.